MyArtGallery

 Understanding Aboriginal & Torres Strait Islander Art in Sydney

-Sydney's position as a gateway to global markets has made it particularly important for Aboriginal and Torres Strait Islander artists seeking international recognition.
-The city's 19 dedicated galleries specialising in this work reflect a mature, sophisticated collecting base and genuine commitment to supporting Indigenous artists.
-These aren't peripheral spaces—many have been operating for decades and represent some of the most respected venues in Australia for this art form.
-Understanding this context helps visitors and collectors appreciate not just individual artworks, but the broader ecosystem that supports Aboriginal and Torres Strait Islander artistic practice in Sydney.
+Sydney's position as a gateway to global markets has been important for Aboriginal and Torres Strait Islander artists looking for international exposure.
+The fact that 19 dedicated galleries here specialise in this work shows a mature, serious collecting base and genuine support for Indigenous artists.
+Many have been operating for decades and count among Australia's most respected venues.
+Knowing this context helps you appreciate not just individual pieces, but the whole system that supports Aboriginal and Torres Strait Islander art in Sydney.

 The Sydney Geography of Indigenous Art Galleries